haproxytech/kubernetes-ingress/documentation/annotations.md

   :information_source: Traffic is proxied in TCP mode which makes unavailable a number of the controller annotations (requiring HTTP mode).

+  :information_source: HTTPS frontend is conserved and still listening at port 8444 when previous HTTPS port is moved to SSL Frontend.

 Possible values:

 - true